facebook/docusaurus/docs/guides-translation.md

 Pages with text that you want translated should be placed in `website/pages/en` directory.

-Wrap strings you want translated in a `<translate>` tag, and add the following `require` statement to the top of the file:
+Wrap strings that you want translated in a `<translate>` tag, and add the following `require` statement to the top of the file:

 ```jsx
 ...